Silejonu/kkae/README.md

 It will prompt for any missing dependency when ran from the command-line.

-To get notifications in WSL, you need to copy [wsl-notify-send.exe](https://github.com/stuartleeks/wsl-notify-send/releases) into your `$PATH`.
+To get notifications in Windows, you need to copy [wsl-notify-send.exe](https://github.com/stuartleeks/wsl-notify-send/releases) into your WSL `$PATH`.

 ## Installation instructions
 ### Main program